Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-1">1.
 What is make?</a>
 The `make` utility is an automatic tool capable of deciding which commands can / should be executed.
 The `make` utility is mostly used to automate the compilation process, preventing manual file-by-file compilation.
 This utility is used through a special file called `Makefile`.

-For the purposes of this guide, we'll only dispose of a C project.
+For this guide, we'll only dispose of a C project.

 <!-- ------------------------------------------------------------------ -->

 ## <a name="index-2">2.
 An introduction to Makefiles</a>
-Typically, a Makefile is called to handle compilation and linkage of a project and its files.
+Typically, a Makefile is called to handle the compilation and linking of a project and its files.
 The Makefile uses the modification times of participating files to assert if re-compilation is needed or not.

 For instance, when compiling a `C` project, the final executable file, would be the zipped version of every `.o` file, which was in turn created from the `.c` files.

 Let's create a simple project to work with.
-You can find this files in the [code/example-1](/code/example-1/) folder.

 	├── hello.c
 	├── main.c
 	└── Makefile

+You can find these files in the [code/example-1](/code/example-1/) folder.

 <!-- ------------------------------------------------------------------ -->